-The summer resident caribou aerial survey will be repeated at least two more times during the construction period, in the early winter when suitable snow cover exists.
+The summer resident caribou aerial survey will be repeated at least once more during the construction period, in the early winter when suitable snow cover exists.
 Fecal samples will continue to be collected during field studies and will be analyzed to learn more about the herd association of these caribou.
-Additionally, information from radio-collared coastal caribou (a program being led by Manitoba Conservation and Water Stewardship) may also be used to help define the winter range of individuals that remain in the Keeyask Region in the summer.
+Additionally, information from radio-collared coastal caribou (a program being led by Manitoba Sustainable Development) may also be used to help further define the winter range of individuals that remain in the Keeyask Region in the summer.